Steven Foerster

 Chantilly, VA

-• Binary analysis and automation pipelines for cyber operations
+• Built binary analysis and automation pipelines for advanced cyber operations

 LinuxPythonReverse Engineering